pr0me/binaryninja-api/docs/dev/workflows.md

 					"type": "viewType",
 					"value": ["COFF", "PE"],
 					"operator": "in"
+				},
+				{
+					"type": "setting",
+					"identifier": "analysis.windows.forceAnalysis",
+					"value": True
 				}
-			]
+			],
+			"logicalOperator": "or"
 		}
 	})
 	```

 **_NOTE:_** Compound eligibility predicates provide a powerful mechanism for defining complex conditions that determine activity execution.
 By combining multiple predicates, you can create sophisticated eligibility rules that adapt to various scenarios and requirements.
 By default, compound predicates are evaluated using the logical AND operator.
-The `logicalOperator` field controls how to combine multiple predicates.
+The optional `logicalOperator` field controls how to combine multiple predicates.
 Supported values are `and` (default) and `or`.

 ### Activity Eligibility Overrides